 LSST’s Deputy CEO, Mr Mohammed Zaidi, added: ‘LSST’s IT department worked incessantly with teams across the country and undertook a month’s task within a weekend.
 LSST’s loyal workforce has time and time again proved that it is quickly able to mobilise teams and resources to successfully adapt during a comprehensive crisis.
-Our partners – the University of West London, London Metropolitan University, Buckinghamshire New University, and the high-tech company Fully-Verified – are in support of our ingenuity behind transitioning LSST online.
+Our partners – London Metropolitan University, Buckinghamshire New University, and the University of West London – are in support of our ingenuity behind transitioning LSST online.
 Sequentially, we are now in the process of aligning our systems to offer LSST’s virtual learning platforms to students across the globe.’

 Acknowledging the intensity of the pandemic, LSST’s Student Union President, Irina Barariu, added: ‘At a truly isolating time, LSST’s virtual learning system has helped students remain connected to their lecturers, peers and course learning materials.
 Without this system, many students would not have been able to continue their studies.
 The software is so life-like that you can record events, raise a digital hand in class, type opinions and virtually connect with classmates to formulate opinions.
 The overall student feedback is very positive and I feel that virtual learning will become a larger part of LSST’s teaching delivery in the future.’